kyegomez/swarms/docs/swarms/structs/diy_your_own_agent.md

 #### Step 1: Inherit from the Agent Class

 The first step in creating a custom agent class is to inherit from the Agent class.
 This will provide your custom agent class with the foundational features and capabilities of the Agent class, which can then be extended and customized as needed.
+The new agent class must have a `run(task: str)` method to run the entire agent.
+It is encouraged to have `step(task: str)` method that completes one step of the agent and then build the `run(task: str)` method.

 ```python